Azure/azure-sdk-for-go/sdk/internal/perf/README.md

 ```

 ### Registering Local Arguments
-We use the `pflag` library for argument parsing (the standard library does not support double dashed arguments).
-Each perf test suite can have optional arguments and they are registered using the `perf.RegisterArguments` method, which takes a simple function that registers arguments using `pflag.Int32`, `pflag.String`, etc. If you have no local arguments, you can skip this step.
+We use the `flag` library for argument parsing.
+Each perf test suite can have optional arguments and they are registered using the `perf.RegisterArguments` method, which takes a simple function that registers arguments using `flag.Int`, `flag.String`, etc. If you have no local arguments, you can skip this step.

 ```go
 type uploadTestOptions struct {